 In addition, where permitted by applicable law (including, where applicable, the rules of the applicable Trading Facility), CHS Hedging LLC., its directors, officers, employees and affiliates may act on the other side of your order or transaction by the purchase or sale for an account, or the execution of a transaction with a counterparty, in which CHS Hedging LLC. or a person affiliated with CHS Hedging LLC. has a direct or indirect interest, or may effect any such order with a counterparty that provides CHS Hedging LLC. or its affiliates with discounts related to fees for Contracts or other products.
 In cases where we have offered you a discounted commission or clearing fee for Contracts executed through CHS Hedging LLC. as agent or with CHS Hedging LLC. or its affiliate acting as counterparty, CHS Hedging LLC. or its affiliate may be doing so because of the enhanced profit potential resulting from acting as executing broker or counterparty.CHS Hedging LLC or its affiliate may act as, among other things, an investor, research provider, placement agent, underwriter, distributor, remarketing agent, structurer, securitizer, lender, investment manager, investment adviser, commodity trading advisor, municipal advisor, market maker, trader, prime broker or clearing broker.
 In those and other capacities, CHS Hedging LLC, its directors, officers, employees and affiliates may take or hold positions in, or advise other customers and counterparties concerning, or publish research or express a view with respect to, a Contract or a related financial instrument that may be the subject of advice from us to you.
 Any such positions and other advice may not be consistent with, or may be contrary to, your interests or positions which are the subject of advice previously provided by CHS Hedging LLC or its affiliate to you, and unless otherwise disclosed in writing, we are not necessarily acting in your best interest and are not assessing the suitability for you of any Contract or related financial instrument.
 Acting in one or more of the capacities noted above may give CHS Hedging LLC or its affiliate access to information relating to markets, investment and products.
 As a result, CHS Hedging LLC or its affiliate may be in possession of information which, if know to you, might cause you to seek to dispose of, retain or increase your position in one or more Contracts or other financial instruments.
 CHS Hedging LLC and its affiliate will be under no duty to make any such information available to you, except to the extent we have agreed in writing or as may be required under applicable law.

-A clearinghouse or FCM may fail to meet its obligations to CHS Hedging or other industry participants.
-The Company has contributed to the guaranty funds of the Chicago Board of Trade and the Minneapolis Grain Exchange.
+Counterparty Risk – A customer, clearinghouse or FCM may fail to meet its obligations to CHS Hedging or other industry participants.
+The Company has contributed to the guaranty funds of the CME Group and the Minneapolis Grain Exchange.
 In the event of a default, the guaranty deposits may be accessed to cover unpaid obligations of the defaulting party.

 When trading in the futures markets, there are risks if the market moves against your futures positions.
 These risks may be particularly acute in those instances in which a futures contract settles at a negative price.
 The circumstances that lead a futures contract to settle at a negative price may vary.
 One example of when a futures contract with a physical commodity as the underlying asset may settle at a negative price, is when the supply of the commodity faces physical constraints in distribution or storage to such an extent that some suppliers are prepared to pay others to physically take away the commodity.
 Futures contracts across other asset classes may also settle at negative prices for any number of reasons.
 Regardless of whether prices are positive or negative, you should keep in mind that if the market moves against your futures positions: